 Canadian boys as boys in other countries studied music.
 Here we have few details, but suspect that the experience was similar to that in the United States.
 Music in the 19th century for children was was primarily a home experience.
 Mothers liked their children to take up musicl instruments.
 They were often more successful with daughters than sons.
 Home music making change at the end of the 19th century with the invention of the phonograph.
 Later in the 20th century after World war I (1914-18) came commercial radio.
 Of course many mothers still encouraged their children to take up music, but the home music envirmonent changed significantly.
 I'm not sure about music instruction in the schools.
 Here the photograph of a Canadian boy practicing the piano could have easily been taken in America.
 Note the Winter cap his little brother is wearing. this was also a popular style in America (figure 1).

 We have acquired some images of Canadian boys at play.
+Historically there were a range of different play activities.
+There were major differences between rural and urban children.
+The modern fixation on sports is a relatively modern development.
 We have noted few destinctive clothing styles associated with play activities in Canada.
-Of course Canada's northern location means that winter sports and activities are more important than in mny other countries.
+Of course Canada's northern location means that winter sports and activities are more important than in many other countries.
 The images seem similar to American boys.
 In fact, unless the images are identified we could not have known that thy were Canadian and would have assumed that they were American.
 Both the clothing and activities are very similar.

 Canada has a varied religious heritage.
 The country was founded by Catholic France.
 It was then conquered by the English with their Anglican religion.
 The Scoots with their own Prtotestant religious tradition played an important part in the early history of British Canada, both in Montreal and Nova Scotia.
 The Catholic Church became more diverse in the 19th century with the arrival of Irish Catholics beginning in the 1840s as a result of the Potato Famine.
 We are just begining our assessment of religion in Canada, but have some information on Canadian First Communions.